ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
+         <h3>Tonight</h3>Showers and thunderstorms likely before 10pm, then a chance of showers and thunderstorms between 10pm and 11pm, then showers
-         <h3>Tonight</h3>A chance of showers and thunderstorms.
+         and thunderstorms likely between 11pm and 2am, then a chance of showers and thunderstorms between 2am and 5am.
 Mostly cloudy, with a low around 66.
-South wind 15 to 18 mph, with gusts as high as
-         28 mph.
-Chance of precipitation is 50%.<br></div>
+South wind 13 to 16 mph, with gusts as high as 26 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
+         <h3>Saturday</h3>A chance of showers and thunderstorms before 9am, then a slight chance of showers and thunderstorms between 9am and 11am,
-         <h3>Saturday</h3>A chance of showers and thunderstorms.
+         then a chance of showers and thunderstorms between 11am and 1pm, then a chance of showers and thunderstorms.
 Partly sunny.
          High near 82, with temperatures falling to around 80 in the afternoon.
-         South wind 17 to 21 mph, with gusts as high as 31 mph.
+South wind 15 to 21 mph, with gusts as high as 31 mph.
          Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A chance of showers and thunderstorms before 7pm.
-Partly cloudy, with a low around 67.
-South wind around 17 mph, with gusts
-         as high as 26 mph.
-Chance of precipitation is 30%.<br></div>
+         <h3>Saturday Night</h3>Partly cloudy, with a low around 67.
+South wind around 17 mph, with gusts as high as 26 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">